-In this conversation, Dag discusses the new SlideDog site.
+In this conversation, Dag discusses the release of his new SlideDog program.

 Microsoft and the Office logo are trademarks or registered trademarks of Microsoft Corporation in the United States and/or other countries.